 W: No preparation!
 In cover teaching, I mostly find out if I have to come in at 7.30 in the morning unless of course it is a A.S: What inspired you to get into teaching? planned absence.
-AGSB leaves great cover work and I get to U: I taught English in Germany for a few years, and it leave at 3.25.
+AGSB leaves great cover work and I get to leave at 3.25.
 Cover teaching allows me to do more teaching inspired me, seeing the progress that the students made. which is the part that I love the most.